-- Respond to literature through art, drama, music, writing, puppetry, oral reading, reciting. - Create class stories based on the patterns of books read. - Share personal responses to books with other students in a variety of ways. - Listen to literature read aloud. - Read literature aloud with teacher, peers, and independently.
+- Respond to literature through art, drama, music, writing, puppetry, oral reading, reciting. - Create class stories based on the patterns of books read and class experiences. - Share personal responses to books with other students in a variety of ways. - Listen to a variety of literature read aloud. - Read literature aloud with teacher, peers, and independently. - Participate in story time with teacher and whole or small groups, during which literature is read and discussed.

-- Participate in story time with teacher and whole or small groups, during which literature is read and discussed. - Listen to teacher read from nonpicture books to increase comprehension skills. - Read at home for pleasure, information, and appreciation. - Listen to and read American literature as well as literature from other cultures. - Retell stories in own words. - Discuss how stories read relate to self, family, friends, school, community, and the world. - Write and produce individual books on various topics. - Share books from home and take books home.
+- Listen to teacher read from nonpicture books to increase comprehension skills. - Read at home for pleasure, information, and appreciation. - Listen to and read American literature as well as literature from other cultures. - Recite poetry and stories read and/or retell in own words. - Discuss how stories read relate to self, family, friends, school, community, and the world. - Write and produce individual books on various topics. - Share books from home and take books home.